 Achieve More from Grade 4 to High School Graduation and Beyond

-Greater achievements need a solid foundation.
-For that reason, Sylvan's study skills program in Idaho is designed to equip teens with transferable skills and strategies that can be used in the classroom and, after that, at college and in career settings.
+Success begins with a strong foundation.
+That’s why we've tailored our study skills program in Idaho to equip teens with skills and strategies that are not only applicable at school right away, but can also be used at college and, eventually, in a career setting.
 We always take the bigger picture into consideration, so our goal is to instill lifelong knowledge for personal and academic success.
 We’re ready to build your child’s skillset so he or she can take on any challenge with confidence.

-- How to ace the all-important college admission essay.
+- How to successfully apply for college and write a compelling admission essay.

-- Job interview preparation, including how to write an effective resume and cover letter.
+- Job interview preparation techniques, including how to create a resume that works.